 1982 Putting Bethsaida-Julias on the Map.
 Bible and Spade 11.2-4: 78-86.

 1982 Has the House Where Jesus Stayed in Capernaum Been Found?
 BAR 8.06: 26-37.

 1983 Synagogue Where Jesus Preached Found at Capernaum.
 BAR 9.06: 24-31.

 1981 Recent Work at Capernaum.
 Bible and Spade 10.1: 19-26.

 1987 Ancient Chorazin Comes Back to Life.
 BAR 13.05: 22-36.

-Henry B. Smith Jr. is Director of Outreach for ABR.
+Henry B. Smith Jr. is Director of Development for ABR.
 With a 13-year business background, he has an MA in Theology from Trinity Seminary, and is currently enrolled in the M.A.R. program at Westminster Theological Seminary in Philadelphia, PA.